 District Level: Grade-wise awards for the top five (5) rankers in each district.

-Digital Certificates: Issued to all Participants
+Digital Certificates: Issued to all participants

 Eligible students may receive national, state, district, or consolation awards, as given below.